Dermot O'Leary: ITV

 In November 2020, it was announced that Eamonn Holmes and Ruth Langsford had been dropped from their Friday slot on This Morning after 14 years.
-Alison Hammond and O'Leary were announced to takeover the slot later that month.
+Alison Hammond and O'Leary were announced to take over the slot later that month.
 They presented their first show in January 2021.

 Channel 4

 On 27 November 2007, it was announced that Big Brother: Celebrity Hijack was to be O'Leary's last series of Big Brother.
 After seven years, he made his final Big Brother appearance on 28 January 2008.

-In March 2007, O'Leary signed a year-long contract with Channel 4 to appear on Hollyoaks.
-However, this was shortened after a series of disputes on set.
-Jim Rowe, a series writer at the time, said, "He couldn't follow even the simplest commands.
-It goes to show how vastly different presenting is to acting".
-O'Leary hasn't acted since.
 In 2009, O'Leary presented an episode of The Paul O'Grady Show, standing in for Paul O'Grady.

 In March 2014, O'Leary made a return to Channel 4, where he presented the Live From Space season for three consecutive nights.

 BBC

 O'Leary was a presenter for Comic Relief in 2005, 2011 and 2013.
 He also presented Sport Relief in 2012.
 In August 2006, O'Leary signed a deal to present the game show 1 vs. 100, which aired on Saturday nights on BBC One in combination with The National Lottery Draws.

 In May 2009, O'Leary became the presenter of Matt Lucas and David Walliams's show Rock Profile on BBC.

 In March 2010, O'Leary hosted a spin-off edition of the BBC One show Question Time aimed at first time voters, which aired on BBC Three.
 He also presented Dermot Meets..., a series which saw him interview the likes of David Cameron, Gordon Brown, and Nick Clegg.

 In November 2015, O'Leary replaced Terry Wogan on Children in Need due to Wogan's cancer-related ill health, from which he died a couple of months later.

 In 2016, O'Leary presented the BBC One Saturday night game show The Getaway Car.
 The series was filmed in November 2015 and began airing in January 2016.
 He has also guest-presented two episodes of The One Show with Alex Jones.